DirectOutput/DirectOutput/Documentation/16_Pinballx.md

 __Examples:__

-* $PBXWheelRight 120 defined for a solenoid will fire the solenoid for 120ms when the whell rotates to the right.
+* $PBXWheelRight 120 defined for a solenoid will fire the solenoid for 120ms when the wheel rotates to the right.
 * $PBXMenu Blue defined for a rgb led will set this led to blue while a menu is displayed.
 * $PBXGameSelect Green 300 3 defined for a rgb led will generate 3 green flashes within 300ms when another game is selected using the whell.
 * $mm Red defined for a rgb led will set that led to read as long as Mediveal Madness (mm) is selected.